lendroidproject/Rightshare-contracts/README.md

 1. Right.sol
 2. FRight.sol
 3. IRight.sol
-4. RightsDao.vy
+4. RightsDao.sol

-The Rights have been written in Solidity v.6.0, while the Dao has been written in [Vyper version 0.1.16](https://vyper.readthedocs.io "Vyper ReadTheDocs").
+All the contracts in this repository have been written in Solidity v.5.11.

 Please use Git commits according to this article: https://chris.beams.io/posts/git-commit